Chinese relatives' anger erupts in Malaysia over lost plane

-KUALA LUMPUR (Reuters) - Malaysian security carried out the wailing mother of a Chinese passenger on the missing jetliner from a media briefing room on Wednesday where she had been protesting over a lack of information, 12 days after the plane vanished.
+KUALA LUMPUR, March 19 (Reuters) - Malaysian security carried out the wailing mother of a Chinese passenger on the missing jetliner from a media briefing room on Wednesday where she had been protesting over a lack of information, 12 days after the plane vanished.

 Malaysia Airlines Flight MH370 disappeared from air traffic control screens off Malaysia’s east coast early on March 8, less than an hour after taking off from Kuala Lumpur bound for Beijing.